kamsekar/kamsekar.github.io/docs/publications/index.md

 ---
 <h2>On the crystal structure of nanoparticles</h2>

 Modern electrocatalysts for the oxygen reduction reaction in a hydrogen fuel cell are commonly composed of <u>platinum-alloy nanoparticles on a carbon support</u>.
-They have different structures and don't all degrade the same.
-Understanding what does or doesn't influence activity or stability helps us focus on what truly improves catalyst performance.
+Understanding what does or doesn't influence activity or stability helps us focus on what truly improves them.

 At the atomic scale, platinum and copper atoms may be randomly mixed or arranged in an <u>ordered structure</u>.
 We found that ordered sites near the particle surface, where the reaction occurs, are more stable when preparing the catalyst for long-term use.
 This was possible by combining <u>identical-location 4D-STEM with unsupervised learning</u>.